-If you’re finding yourself spending more time assessing your teeth colour in the mirror lately, there are a few factors that might be playing into it.
+If you’re finding yourself spending more time assessing your teeth color in the mirror lately, there are a few factors that might be playing into it.
 Have you ever noticed that your teeth appear to be lighter in some rooms and darker in others?
-That’s because lighting has a lot to say about how our teeth appear, and certain lipstick colours are more likely to produce a yellowing effect on the teeth than others.
+That’s because lighting has a lot to say about how our teeth appear, and certain lipstick colors are more likely to produce a yellowing effect on the teeth than others.
 Look for lipsticks with cooler tones as warm tones can contribute to this effect.

 Get a Brighter Smile at Healthy Smiles

 We look forward to providing you with quality dental care in Red Deer to ensure you have a healthy and happy smile for life!
 Please give us a call @ 403-986-8000 or request an appointment online.

 Things You Can Control

 You can’t easily control your age or gender, but the good news is that there are many things that you can control where tooth colour is concerned.
 Since your teeth rely on a vitamin and mineral rich blood supply, we recommend eating a well balanced and nutrient dense diet.
 Eating a healthy diet low in simple carbohydrates and refined sugars decreases the growth of plaque bacteria and, subsequently, tartar.
 With a healthy foundation in place, it is time to turn your attention to the stainers in your life – the usual suspects are coffee, black tea, red wine and pigmented beverages like berry juices.
 These stainers particularly like to transfer colour to the calcified plaque on the teeth (tartar).

 Tartar can only be removed by a trained dental professional, so avoiding the growth of plaque in the mouth in the first place is the best way to prevent it.
 Some tooth discolouration is due to surface stains and tartar around the collars of the teeth and a thorough dental cleaning is the first line of correction.